Kamov Ka-50: Russo-Ukrainian War

 On 7 August 2023, a Russian Ka-52 was reported shot down over Robotyne, making it the 40th lost during the current invasion according to Oryx.
 Oryx only counts losses confirmed through open sources.

-On 17 August 2023, Ukrainian military claimed to have shot down two Ka-52s in one day.
+On 17 August 2023, the Ukrainian military claimed to have shot down two Ka-52s in one day.
 One was downed near Robotyne with a MANPAD by the 47th Mechanized Brigade, a second was claimed by the Ukrainian Air Force near Bakhmut.
 Ukraine has reported that the missile system used to shoot down a Ka-52 near Robotyne was the RBS-70.
 While a Ka-52 has countermeasures for infra-red and laser guided missiles, it appears to lack radar jamming.
 It has to rely flying with helicopters like the Mi-28s that have radar jamming technology.
 Despite sanctions Russia has continued to manufacture Ka-52s.

 Additionally five Ka-52s have been destroyed by Ukrainian tactical missiles on 18 October on the grounds of Berdiansk airport, as reported by Oryx (via satellite imaging).
 A Ka-52 was shot down during the Wagner Group rebellion.
 Another Ka-52 was able to decoy a missile fired from a Wagner operated 9K35 Strela-10 by use of flares.

 On 19 July 2024, a Ka-52 was purportedly shot down by a BM-27 Uragan rocket according to Russian telegram source, both crew were killed, but the location and date of the downing have not been released.
 This followed a similar event where a rocket narrowly missed an Ka-52 per cockpit footage.

 On 7 August 2024 during the Ukrainian incursion into Kursk, a Ka-52 was destroyed along with the two-man crew.
 The Ukrainians are concerned about the ability of the aircraft to carry 9K121 Vikhr air-to-surface missiles, as they are able to penetrate tank armour.
 The Ka-52 "can carry up to 12 units, allowing it to attack targets from 5 to 11 kilometres."

 Ukrainian forces have shot down a Ka-52 attack helicopter using a Swedish-made RBS-70 man-portable anti-air missile in the Kursk region.
-As of 7 September 2024, 61 Ka-52s have been destroyed during the conflict.

-On 23 March 2025, in an operation carried out by the Ukrainian special operations forces, two KA-52s along with two Mi-8s were destroyed by HIMARS at a forward deployment point in Ivnyansky Raion, Belgorod Oblast.
+On 23 March 2025, in an operation carried out by the Ukrainian special operations forces, two Ka-52s along with two Mi-8s were destroyed by HIMARS at a forward deployment point in Ivnyansky Raion, Belgorod Oblast.

-Russia downs several Ukrainian kamikaze drones with KA-52's 30mm cannon and Igla-V missiles.
+Russia has deployed the Ka-52 against Ukrainian kamikaze drones; downing a number with the Ka-52's 30mm cannon.

+In March 2026, Ukrainian forces reportedly shot down a Russian Ka-52 near Nadiivka in Donetsk Oblast using a fiber-optic FPV drone, with follow-up drones eliminating the crew after they survived the initial crash.

-Oryx, a Dutch open source website, visually confirmed 64 Ka-52s were destroyed or damaged as of 24 March 2025 (of which, 51 destroyed and 13 damaged).
+Oryx, a Dutch open source website, visually confirmed 66 Ka-52s were destroyed or damaged as of 3 December 2025 (of which, 52 destroyed, 13 damaged, and 1 captured).

+On 2 July 2026, a Ka-52 was destroyed while on a combat mission in Ukraine, killing the pilot.